-There has been evidence found to indicate that the history of Brač dates back to the Paleolithic.
+Evidence has been found to indicate that the history of Brač dates back to the Paleolithic.
 This was found in the Kopacina cave, between

 Supetar and Donji Humac, where archaeologists have confirmed the existence of human communities.
 Illyrians inhabited the island in the Bronze and Iron Age, leaving behind many historic ruins which make up many of the historical sights.
-The first name that was given to Brač Island, by Illyrians, was Brentista Elaphus meaning deer.
+The first name that was given to Brač Island, by Illyrians, was Brentista Elaphus translating as “deer.”

 9 AD marked the founding of the Roman province of Dalmatia, Salona became the main hub of activity and generally, no larger villages and towns were founded.
 Although Brač seemed to escape Roman rule, there is still evidence of the Roman presence including presses for wine and oil and remains of the ports such as Split, Bol and bay Lovrečina.